nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Put Yukari & Akihiko on Heal/Support, Mitsuru on Full Assault
 * Keep shields up (Makarakarn > Tetrakarn)
-* Thunder Reign, Mind Charge (if you have it), or use SP items on free turns
+* Ragnorak or use SP items on free turns
+* If you have Mind Charge:
+  * Mind Charge the turn before Dark Embrace
+  * Swap everyone to Full Assault during Dark Embrace
+  * Ragnarok if you think the party members won't knock it down in time then throw up shields when it's knocked down if needed
+  * If they do knock him down and you have shields up use Ragnarok for big damage
+* If you don't have Mind Charge:
-* Swap everyone to Full Assault during Dark Embrace, Use Thunder Reign during this phase
+  * Swap everyone to Full Assault during Dark Embrace
   * Only reapply Makarakarn during Dark Embrace if someone misses, otherwise Erebus shouldn't even get his 2nd turn during Dark Embrace
 * Don't get crit lmao

 ## Backup Fusions